cvxgrp/cvxportfolio/docs/manual.rst

 case your dataframes should contain the assets' names you want to trade.
 Or, if you want, or you can rely on :doc:`forecasters <forecasts>` to compute those (iteratively, in back-testing) using past data.
-That is what happens in the code shown above, the default parameters of :class:`cvxportfolio.ReturnsForecast` and :class:`cvxportfolio.FullCovariance` are forecasters that compute historical means and historical covariances respectively, at each point in time if running in a back-test or once, if running live, by using the policy's :meth:`execute` method.
+That is what happens in the code shown above, the default parameters of :class:`ReturnsForecast` and :class:`FullCovariance` are forecasters that compute historical means and historical covariances respectively, at each point in time if running in a back-test or once, if running live, by using the policy's :meth:`execute` method.